 Our program is designed around your baby’s unique patterns of sleeping, eating and playing.
 Our team will introduce activities that will develop their physical, emotional, and social skills as well as promote healthy brain development through sensory experiences.

+We have a separate Nursery for babies not yet walking, and a Babies room for walkers.
 Your baby will receive lots of personal attention from our educators who are available for constant communication throughout your child’s day.

 Children of this age are developing their independence and their own unique set of interests and abilities.
 Activities are designed around these interests and abilities to celebrate this growing independence.
 Our team will guide children through working together to develop their social, language and communication skills.
 Scientific and mathematical skills will be embedded into playful activities.